Skip to product information

 Tax included.
 Shipping calculated at checkout.

-Small-sized lidded basket box are in excellent condition.
-Simple decoration comprises only one single black stripe.
+Excellent condition.
 Age-related minimal wear.
 Faded black color.
 Gorgeous tanned patina.
 Size approx. 12,0cm x 9,5cm x 9,5cm.

 Provenance: Finnish private collection